Eucalyptus gomphocephala: Distribution

 The trees are part of coastal shrubland ecosystems in areas of deep sand.
 They also will often be part of limited woodland communities in protected areas along the coast.
-When it occurs in woodland or open forest it is often associated with peppermint trees (Agonis flexuosa) in the understorey.
+Tuarts are associated with the Quindalup and Spearwood sand dune systems, both of which have calcareous soils.
+When they occur in woodland or open forest they are often associated with peppermint trees (Agonis flexuosa) in the understorey.

 Uses

-As a durable hardwood the timber is sought after for scantlings, structural timber, the construction of railway carriages, and boat building.
-The colouring and grain pattern of the timber also makes it a popular choice for furniture manufactures.
-Due to over-logging the tuart is a protected tree with conditions placed on felling.
+As a durable hardwood, the timber is sought after for scantlings, structural timber, the construction of railway carriages and boat building.
+The colouring and grain pattern of the timber also make it a popular choice for furniture manufacturing.
+Due to over-logging, tuart is a protected tree with conditions placed on felling.

 The heartwood is a pale yellow-brown colour with a fine texture and a highly interlocked grain, close and twisted, almost curled back.
 The green wood has a density of 1250 kg/m3 and an air-dried density of 1030 kg/m3.

 The flowers are an excellent source for the production of honey.
 The colour of the product is described as light and creamy and it candies quickly to become hard and dry if properly matured in the hive.
-The quality of the source was noted as very high in 1939, although it was determined to be an 'undependable source' thirty years later.
+In 1939, tuart was noted as a high quality source, although it was determined to be an "undependable source" thirty years later.